 During this time GU began to provide electric service to the U.S. Coast Guard Station in Groton, which was located at the former Morgan F. Plant property on Avery Point.
 Additionally, in 1951 the company began service to the Electric Boat Corporation, the builder of the USS.
 Nautilus, the world's first nuclear-powered submarine (launched in 1954).
 GU also finalized electric service contract negotiations for the U.S. Naval Submarine Base in 1953.
 Interestingly, it wasn't until 1964 that GU signed its first water contract with the Sub Base.

 As part of its agreement to increase daily water supply to Pfizer, GU dammed Great Brook to create Ledyard Reservoir in 1954.
 This increased capacity to 6,000,000 gallons of water per day to meet their manufacturing needs - and still service other residential and business customers.

-Changes were happening in the residential part of GU’s business as well during this time.
-In June of 1961 the company signed water supply agreement to serve Groton Long Point – which is still in effect today.
-Additionally, the company signed its first water supply agreement to serve Noank Fire District in March of 1962.
+Changes were happening in the residential part of GU's business as well during this time.
+In June of 1961, the company signed a water supply agreement to serve Groton Long Point - which is still in effect today.
+Additionally, the company signed its first water supply agreement to serve the Noank Fire District in March of 1962.